-I do enjoy heading out to a Bia Hoi in Hanoi, and love some of the traditions that go along with serving in Vietnam, but my favourite part of the beer drinking culture in Vietnam is toasting!
+I do enjoy heading out to a Bia Hoi in Hanoi, and love some of the traditions that go along with serving in Vietnam, but my favorite part of the beer drinking culture in Vietnam is toasting!

 Toasting in Vietnam

 Drinking beer in Vietnam is all about the tradition of toasting, and all the formalities that go along with it.
 In Dong Ha, drinking beer is just about one of the only things to do in the evenings.
-Going to “dinner” often means heading to a seafood joint on the river front, or another restaurant, to drink beer, with a few dishes of food on the side.
+Going to “dinner” often means heading to a seafood joint on the riverfront, or another restaurant, to drink beer, with a few dishes of food on the side.